 The Garifuna language belongs to the Arawakan group of languages and has survived centuries of discrimination and linguistic domination.
 It is rich in tales (úraga) originally recited during wakes or large gatherings.
 The Garifuna language has also adopted words from the other nationalities that are involved in their history.
 This includes French, Spanish and English.

 If you ask a Garifuna person to count from one to twenty, you will soon recognize the French influence.
 The Garifuna words for window, sheep, and cheese are also examples of the French influence.
 Many Garifuna people’s surnames are traditional Spanish names, such as Martinez and Bermudez.
 Others are Spanish, such as Augustin and Franzua.

+We offer rich educational experiences to both local and international visitors, and can accommodate school groups of up to 25 students at a time.
 Learn about the rich history and culture of the Garifuna while learning the different traditional drumbeats and dances that influence music throughout Belize and Central America.

 Read about us in Lonely Planet, Moon Belize and most other reputable guidebooks.
 Also check our TripAdvisor reviews, Facebook reviews and Google+ reviews.